paulinal3/heavy-things-tracker/readme.md

 4. In browser, go to https://www.exercisedb.io/ and sign up for free acocount for API token
 5. Once account is verified, click on Dashboard, then API TOKEN
 6. Uncover your token to copy and paste in the `.env` file
-7. `env` file should look like this:
+7. `.env` file should look like this:
      ```js
      API_KEY=Token_<yourApiToken>
      SUPER_SECRET_SECRET=<anyWordYouWant>